 Nursing Home Neglect

 Elder abuse in nursing homes and assisted living facilities is more common than you’d think.
-Whether you or a senior you love is experiencing physical, mental, medical or some other type of abuse, reach out and seek help from Edwards Furlong Law.
+Whether you or a senior you love is experiencing physical, mental, medical or some other type of abuse, reach out and seek help from Edwards Furlong Law in Tulsa.

 The pain of nursing home abuse is real.
 Our seniors in America who are now in nursing homes were once parents, spouses, employees, and vibrant, productive members of society.
 Now that they are older, they have the right to be cared for and treated with dignity and honor.